 - Close: Where a decision is made on how to move forward

-Giving a stock standard response about prioritising their work will probably anger the questioner even more and possibly get the entire audience offside.
+Handling questions like this with a stock standard response about prioritising their work will probably anger the questioners even more and possibly get the entire audience offside.

 Instead, the 3-stage funnel question technique can work well here.